waangui/alx_html_css/css_advanced/README.md

-# alx_html_css
-ALX advanced CSS Assignment
+# ALX advanced CSS Assignment: Smilesschool Homepage

+## :clipboard: Objective
+- Practice integrating HTML and CSS to achieve a desired outcome
+- Practice converting a Figma file into a webpage
+- Using fonts and CSS stylings
+- Problem solve and debug code

-Completed Tasks
+## :white_check_mark: Completed Tasks
 1. Create a New Directory
 Created css_advanced directory and added the relevant files to it